brianmuturi2/Tours-website-template/README.md

 The following are the features implemented in the application.

-* Querying a recipe endpoint
-* Listing all recipes
-* Viewing a specific recipe
-* Add and remove ingredients from a shopping list
+* Sass variables, imports & mixins
+* Media queries
-* Webpack module bundler
+* Scss
+* CSS animations
+* A cutom columns layout
+* Sprite svg image

 <p align="right">(<a href="#top">back to top</a>)</p>